 Section §712-1220 of the Hawaii Statutes makes live poker illegal as it is making a wager on an outcome beyond the control of the participant.
 Online poker is covered by the same law.
 Some attempts were made by lawmakers to legalize online poker in Hawaii around 2010.
 These efforts received no serious consideration.

-Fantasy Sports in Hawaii
+Hawaii Daily Fantasy Sports

 Fantasy sports sites operated in Hawaii until 2016.
 That is when the state attorney general published an opinion stating that fantasy sports contests are not a game of skill under Hawaii law.
-This made commercial contests where a fee is taken illegal under state law.
+This made commercial contests where a fee is taken illegally under state law.
 All daily fantasy sports sites withdrew from Hawaii once that opinion was released.

 Fantasy Sports Laws in Hawaii